piersmg/moneybox-product-component/moneybox/README.md

 ### `npm start`

 Runs the app in the development mode.\
+cd to _moneybox_ folder then _npm start_
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload if changes are made.\
+The page will reload if changes are made.
+Changes made in the Google Sheet will reflect on reload.\
-You may also see any lint errors in the console.